Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

 > Note that this connector is limited to the available functionalitiy of the SCIM API.
  - > This means we can only manage groups we actually created with HelloID.
 So only the groups we created through HelloID Resource Creation.
  - > We can only set a department that already exists in Zenya.
-For this, all departments must have a unique name within the entire tree (i.e., no duplicate names anywhere).
-In addition, maintenance of the departments will need to take place within Zenya
+For this, all departments must have a unique name (we can only match on name, so mathcing on department code is not possible) within the entire tree (i.e., no duplicate names anywhere).
+In addition, maintenance of the departments (i.e., creating/deleting departmers as well as setting the owner of a department) will need to take place within Zenya.
  - > We can only set a manager that exists in Zenya and has been created by HelloID.
 For this, HelloID has to have granted the Account entitlement for the manager first.